lijingwang/lijingwang.github.io/_pages/opportunities.md

 - Experience in scientific programming (e.g., Python, Matlab, R, Julia).
 - Experience in machine learning, hydrologic modeling (e.g., MODFLOW, ATS-Amanzi, ParFlow), Bayesian statistics (e.g., Bayes' Rule, Markov chain Monte Carlo), geostatistics, or field work in geophysics/hydrology is highly desirable.

-However, technical skills and publications are not required to join the group.
-Curiosity, patience and diligence are the keys to success.
+However, technical skills and publications are not required to join the group as graduate students.
+Curiosity, communication and perseverance are the keys to success.

+<h1>UConn Wilbur Cross Building in Winter 2023</h1>
 <img src="/images/UConn_photo.JPG" alt="UConn Wilbur Cross Building">

 ### How to Apply